Bradford Factor Calculator: Score Absence Patterns [Free UK Tool]

 The formula works exactly the same way for part-time staff: B = S² × D. The key difference is that you should only count contracted working days when calculating total days absent (D).
 If a part-time employee works 3 days per week and misses a full week, count it as 3 days absent, not 5.
 Many employers also adjust their trigger point thresholds proportionally.
 For example, if your full-time threshold for a formal review is 200, a 3-day-per-week worker’s adjusted threshold would be 120 (200 × 3/5).

-Is the Bradford Factor fair?
+Is the Bradford Factor discriminatory?

 You can be dismissed for persistent short-term absence, and a high Bradford Factor score can be used as evidence of an attendance problem.
 However, a score alone is not sufficient grounds for fair dismissal.
-Your employer must follow a proper process: investigating the reasons for absence, holding formal meetings, giving you the opportunity to explain, issuing warnings, and considering alternatives such as adjustments or redeployment.
+Your employer must follow a proper process: investigating the reasons for absence, holding formal meetings, giving you the opportunity to explain, issuing graduated warnings, and considering alternatives such as adjustments or redeployment.
 Disability-related absences must be handled with reasonable adjustments under the Equality Act 2010.
 Dismissal without proper process could be found unfair at an employment tribunal.

 Automate your absence tracking